 I am a firm believer that technology coupled with the right healthcare policies can make a significant dent to contain these rapidly rising costs.
 Frankly, we don’t have a choice.
 We have to find a way to drive transformation in the healthcare industry that will not only result in improved quality and access to care, but improve cost structures and ROI.
 Traditionally the healthcare industry has been a slow adopter of new ideas and technologies, but I do see that changing for better over the next year.
 In my conversations with healthcare customers, I have seen an increased willingness to try new innovative ways of tackling business problems.
 I have seen an increased appetite to take on more calculated risks to drive about the desired changes, without compromising patient privacy and data security.

 Here at DMI, we continue to engage with our customers as trusted partners, working collaboratively ‘with’ them, rather than ‘for’ them.
 We strive be an active participant in transforming this very important industry, which has ramifications for all of us, as in some shape or form, we are all consumers of the healthcare industry.
 So, as we say goodbye to 2017, we are excited to welcome 2018, as the journey we are on is about to get more immersive and personal.
-To learn more about healthcare in the new year, the top healthcare trends to watch for in 2018 can be found here.
+Learn more about healthcare in the new year our top healthcare trends to watch for in 2018.

 Tapan Mehta, Market Development Executive, Healthcare & Life Sciences Practice